-- 179. During his employment as a station laborer with the Water Department, Glenn was discriminated against on the basis of his race.
-Glenn was dissuaded from applying for promotions and denied promotions for which he was qualified by the racist and discriminatory actions of the Defendants.
+- Department, Glenn was discriminated against on the basis of his race.
+Glenn was dissuaded from applying for promotions and denied promotions for which he was qualified by the racist and discriminatory actions of the Defendant's Caucasian leadership.
 Because of his race and despite his seniority, Glenn was given undesirable work assignments and was denied overtime. - 180.
 Glenn applied for the open position of Construction Laborer, and was denied the position, even though he met the job requirements, because of his race. - 181.
 Glenn was denied overtime, while similarly situated Caucasian employees were assigned overtime.
-The assignment of overtime to Caucasian employees, and not to African-American employees, was endorsed and encouraged by the Defendants. - 182.
+The assignment of overtime to Caucasian employees, and not to African-American employees, was endorsed and encouraged by the Defendant's Caucasian leadership. - 182.
 Glenn was humiliated, harassed, denied opportunities for advancement and additional pay. - 183.
-Glenn's wages were suppressed and he lost income because of racial discrimination orchestrated, endorsed, and encouraged by Defendants.
+Glenn's wages were suppressed and he lost income because of racial discrimination orchestrated, endorsed, and encouraged by Defendant's Caucasian leadership.